Cuisinart SS-10 Review

 A few reports surfaced that gave me cause for concern: A number of people were getting “eeo” error messages in the menu window.
 What panned out is that these were inoperable.
 When there were error messages like “add water” and “descale” that were out of line with the consumer’s actions, the simple act of unplugging and waiting a few minutes then re-plugging it back seemed to take care of it

 Also as per the manual, pressing and holding the Hot Water and Rinse buttons simultaneously will reset the machine and get rid of the nuisance “Descale” message that has irked some owners.

-But as I found out later -it is a whole other ball game if you get “eeo” in the display window, it is a sensory defect, and clearly a sign of a dud.
+But as I found out later -The user manual under the Troubleshooting section says if you get “eeo” in the display window to “Call customer support” along with the number, so it is a whole other ball game – a sensory defect, and clearly a sign of a dud.

 I price compared with a few other places and it turns out the best deal you can get for the SS-10 at the time of writing appears to be eBay, where I have seen some listings offering it for about $5-6 less, including shipping, which is great; you can check to see if that’s still true (emphasis on the first few listings)

 Factor in the added accessories that come with the SS-10, and it looks like a pretty good deal.
 Especially since you have the added benefit of being able to use your own coffee grounds.